Data Protection Rights in Kuwait

 What is this right?

-Kuwait does not yet have a comprehensive standalone data protection law, but several laws provide privacy protections:
+Kuwait does not yet have a standalone data protection law — one of the gaps in its consumer framework — but several laws provide overlapping protections:

 • The Constitution (Article 39) guarantees the privacy of communication — interception without a court order is illegal.